weburnett/abstract_doi_finder/README.md

     Be patient, your workflow will be executed:
     > ![](how_to/naviguate_in_github_8.png)

-    Once it is over, a green check will replace the orange will.
+    Once it is over, a green check will replace the orange wheel.
 Click on it:
     > ![](how_to/naviguate_in_github_9.png)

     Then, scroll down and click on "Remote_execution" under "Artifacts":